BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in tourist areas, always have some Euros in cash for smaller tavernas, local buses, or souvenir shops in less frequented villages.
-ATMs are available, but they can sometimes run out of cash, especially during peak season, so don't rely on them solely.
+While credit cards are widely accepted in tourist areas, always have some Euros in cash for smaller tavernas, local bakeries, or souvenir shops in less-trafficked villages.
+You'll often get a better price if you pay cash, especially for smaller purchases.

 transport